hero media

 The interior of Logan Wine’s award-winning tasting room is modern and inviting with a cosy fireplace near the entry.
 We are seated in the glass box section that juts out from the side of the building and boasts uninterrupted views of Weemala below.
 We’ve opted for the 60-minute guided tasting experience accompanied by a locally-sourced cheese platter for two – the combination of High Valley Cheese Co.’s Stefan Blue with Mudgee honey and Mitta Mitta hazelnuts is to die for!
 There is also a limited dining menu on Fridays to Sundays.

 Director and Executive Chef Kim Currie prepares for service in the kitchen at Lowe’s Zin House restaurant.
-(Image: DNSW)
+(Image: Destination NSW)

-Owner Rachel White has set up Glenayr’s luxury glamping and villa accommodation on a 320-acre working sheep farm.
+Owner Rachel White has set up Glenayr’s four glamping tents and three boutique villas (each with a private hot tub and fire pit) on this 320-acre working sheep farm.
 The secluded property is completely off-grid with all onsite facilities solar-powered.
 It’s the ideal romantic setting for the weekend.

 Our five-metre canvas bell tent, Pinot, is one of four on the site.
 Each tent is spaced 15 metres apart for privacy and is within close proximity to the indoor communal area that houses two bathrooms with hot showers, a lounge room with an indoor fireplace, television, a billiards table and plenty of other games, DVDs and books to keep you entertained.